piotrwozniak28/alk-cloud-wars/README.md

     python -m pip install -r requirements.txt
     ```
     If any of above is unclear, get acustomed with the [python setup guide](https://cloud.google.com/python/setup).
+3. Run the Cloud SQL Auth Proxy to connect to your Cloud SQL instance using TCP socket [Cloud SQL Proxy guide](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy#start-proxy)

-2. Run the app
+4. Run the app
     ```bash
     python main.py
     ```
-3. Navigate towards `http://127.0.0.1:8081` to verify if your application is running correctly.
+5. Navigate towards `http://127.0.0.1:8081` to verify if your application is running correctly.

 ---
 ## 2. Running on Cloud Run
-1. Authorize the gcloud CLI tools to use your user account credentials to access GCP ([gcloud CLI documentation](https://cloud.google.com/sdk/docs/initializing))
-2. Build and deploy
+1. Build and deploy
     ```bash
     source 010_build_and_deploy.sh
     ```

-3. Navigate your browser to the URL output at the end of the deployment process.
+2. Navigate your browser to the URL output at the end of the deployment process.

     **Your Cloud Run app will be accessible to everyone.
 Remember to delete it after use to avoid costs.**